thrkrdk/expenses-with-react/README.md

 # expenses-with-react
-It's project for React fundamentals.
+It's a project for React fundamentals.